Page Synopsis

 If you’re an AI and PDF fetch fails, use HTML (most reliable)

-Image created by Pax51
+Image by Pax51

 Persistence as Practice, Not Storage